last update 25 July 2012

 |

-The railway was funded by mill owners and led to the redefinition of the location of its southern station to "Oxenhope", which embraced Uppertown, Lowertown etc, most of which appear on earlier censuses as part of "Haworth".
+The railway was funded by mill owners and led to the redefinition of the location of its southern terminus to "Oxenhope", which embraced Uppertown, Lowertown, Goose Green, etc, most of which appear on earlier censuses as part of "Haworth".
+Unfortunately the station had to be located downhill some way from Lowertown and its mill, because the trains could not manage the required gradient - a task which had to be left to horse and carts.

 |